 The bladder and the kidneys will be examined for any unusual changes, such as obstruction, which may be due to diseases in the pelvis.

-After we have scanned across your tummy, a vaginal scan is then performed (with your consent).
-A vaginal scan is generally required to enhance the detail of the uterus and the ovaries and to assess sites of pelvic pain.
+For most patients, a vaginal scan (with your consent) is generally required to enhance the detail of the uterus and the ovaries and to assess sites of pelvic pain.
 It gives us a much better picture of your uterus and ovaries.
 You will be able to see for yourself on our plasma screen monitors!

 After emptying your bladder and wearing a gown you will lie on the bed and a special probe is positioned in your vagina.
-This has a sterile disposable cover.
+This has a sterile disposable cover and the probe is sterilised before each use.
 During this examination the vaginal probe is moved with varying pressure at different angles to obtain images of the uterus and ovaries.

 After the scan, the sonographer will leave the room to review the images and to discuss them with the Radiologist or on-site Gynaecologist.
 Sometimes for clarification more images are required.
 This is nothing to be alarmed about.